joakim/iota-uri-scheme/README.md

 The scheme component (`iota:`) is case-insensitive, and implementations must accept any combination of uppercase and lowercase letters.
 The rest of the URI is case-sensitive, including the query parameter keys.

-Only the address is required, all query parameters are optional
+Only the address is required, all query parameters are optional.

 ### Query parameters